MCStreetguy/ComposerParser/README.md

 ```

 Even if this is the easiest way to retrieve an instance, it may be that you
-for some reason cannot rely on these automations (e.g. if you got a differing filename),
+for some reason cannot rely on these automations (e.g. if you got a differing filename).
-you can also call the parse methods directly:
+In this case you can also call the parse methods directly:

 ``` php
 $composerJson = ComposerParser::parseComposerJson('/some/file');
 $lockfile = ComposerParser::parseLockfile('/another/file');
 ```

-Please note that ComposerParser will not complain about any missing fields, instead
+_Please note_ that ComposerParser will not complain about any missing fields, instead
 it fills all missing values with default ones to ensure integrity.

 ### Exception Handling